trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 After the Second World War, Berlin lay in ruins.
 It was no longer possible to purchase the big cats and large mammals from Africa and Asia that were so adored by the public.
 The hunt had to take place on native soil.
 In order to fill the empty enclosures, the director of Berlin Zoo during the reconstruction years, [[material.katharina-heinroth]], obtained animals from a disbanded circus and acquired native animals caught in the forests in and around Berlin.
 It was not until the mid-1950s that the international animal trade began to thrive once again.
 Although the trading companies Hagenbeck and Ruhe did not reattain the near monopoly on the animal trade they had enjoyed for many decades, Europe’s war-torn zoos did turn to them to fill their empty enclosures once more.[^20] According to former zoo director Bernhard Blaszkiewitz, there was a real rush on gorillas around 1960 – and not only at Berlin Zoo, where they had recently finished building the ape house.[^21]  Between 1957 and 1968, the Berlin Zoological Garden received four male and four female gorillas captured in the wild.[^22]

 Colonial authorities and the governments of now independent former colonies were, at this point, still willing to issue trapping licenses.
-Zoo director [[material.katharina-heinroth]] flew to Borneo and Sumatra in 1955.
+Zoo director Katharina Heinroth flew to Borneo and Sumatra in 1955.
 This was not a traditional trapping expedition, as Heinroth had previously received quotes from private individuals and applied to local authorities for capturing and export permits.
 She came primarily to see the animals in the wild and select specimens.
-Katharina Heinroth used her personal vacation for this trip and, accompanying the animals on their journey to Berlin, brought a shipment back to Berlin Zoo.[^23]
+Katharina Heinroth used her personal vacation for this trip and, accompanying the animals on their journey to Berlin, brought a shipment back to the Berlin Zoo.[^23]

 <figure>